3mdeb/news-and-ideas/post.md

 Delete All Sessions
 ```

-For getting all signals you can only type hiperlink without pin number.
+To get all signals you can only type hiperlink without pin number.
 Example:

 ```
 Get signals